A two-hour lazy Sunday afternoon craft project.

 Shop bought cat beds are expensive too.
 We’ve talked about getting one but there always seemed to be something more important to spend the pennies on.
 When I saw the Facebook picture I knew what I needed to do with that hideous jumper and I set to work.

 Update (December 2013): The cat bed is still going strong and Izzy still loves it very, very much.
 Her bed used to sit on top of the tumble drier but we revamped the pantry with some new shelves this year and we relocated her to the top shelf, away from the pesky children.
-Of course, she needs steps to get up there (she’s not Super Cat!) so my partner fixed some onto the wall.
+Of course, she needs steps to get up there (she’s not Super Cat!) so my husband fixed some onto the wall.
 Another idea for you cat lovers, perhaps? 🙂

 I see I am getting quite a lot of traffic to this humble blog post of mine, and I truly thank you for visiting.
 I’d love to hear where you are visiting from – if you have the time do drop me a comment and let me know!